learn-co-curriculum/fewpjs-oo-complex-class-relationships/README.md

 themselves.
 This would make our classes highly cohesive.

-It means, though, that we need to create a fourth class - a class that that serves to join an `Artist`, an `Album` and many `Songs`.
+It means, though, that we need to create a fourth class - a class that that serves to join instances of an `Artist`, an `Album` and many `Songs`.
 At this point, we'll have to move away from classes that represent things in the real world.

 Instead, we need a class that only serves to establish the relationship between an artist, an album and its songs.
-This class acts as a sort of 'container' - an object _comprised_ of an `Artist`, an `Album` and `Song` instances.
+This class acts as a sort of 'container' - an object _comprised_ of an `Artist`, an `Album` and `Song` instances:

 <img src="https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-class-relationships/record_container.png" width: 50% />